Undline/UndChain/readme.md

 ### Organizations

-An organization is a group of user accounts on UndChain that have access/privileges to shared resources.
+An organization is a group of user accounts on Modulr that have access/privileges to shared resources.
 There are different roles within an organization that can control various utilities (e.g., digital assets, data, software, and points of contact).
 There are predefined account types such as president, developer, support, board member, manager, editor, contributor, auditor, moderator, advisor, marketing, treasurer, analyst, and operations.
-Each organization will begin with a % symbol followed by the organization name (e.g., %UndChain for the UndChain system).
+Each organization will begin with a % symbol followed by the organization name (e.g., %Modulr for the Modulr system).

 Unlike user accounts, organizations do cost tokens to mint.
 However, after minting, you can add as many members as you wish with however many roles.
 Members can also choose to transfer their role in the same way that any digital asset is transferred on chain, with the exception that the president must agree to the transfer as well as the transferee.
 Organizations are not based on a staking period and are not refunded.
 The cost to mint an organization is equivalent to $44 in 1986 USD, which must be paid in USP.